The 1939 edition of D'Agapeyeff's book |

 In the later revisions of his book, he removed this exercise.
-The reason, he said, was that he forgot how he did the encryption.
+The reason, he said, was that he had forgotten how he did the encryption.

-Maybe he did not really forgot how he did, but he made some mistakes that prevents him and also everyone else to decrypt the message.
+Perhaps he has not really forgotten how to do it, but he has made some mistakes that prevent him and everyone else from deciphering the message.

-What makes me a little bit upset is, that he did not reveal what he still reminded.
-He probably still knew what method he supposed to have used and some of the words that were contained in the message.
-Just as he knew that a lot of people are working on a solution, why did he not support them with a little bit of information.
+What makes me a little angry is that he did not reveal what he remembered.
+He probably still knew what method he was supposed to have used and some of the words that were in the message.
+Just as he knew that many people were working on a solution, why did he not support them with a little information?

 The D'Agapeyeff cipher is one of those ciphers, from which is believed that it is no hoax, but a serious challenge to the cryptanalysists.
-Since Alexander was not a cryptologist, it is believed that he used a cipher method from his book or perhaps a combination.
+Since Alexander was not a cryptologist, it is assumed that he used a cipher method from his book, or perhaps a combination of them.
 The cipher was also mentioned in various journal publications, like the Cryptologica [1] or the Cryptogram [2].

 D'Agapeyeff cipher: